-Regional Planning Guidance 10 Current regional planning guidance for the South West is provided in RPG10 (2001) which extends to 2016 and, until it is formally replaced, beyond.
+Current regional planning guidance for the South West is provided in RPG10 (2001), which unlike the RSS, was not revoked by the incoming government.
+RPG10 (2001) extends to 2016 and, until it is formally replaced, beyond.

 Policy SS1 established the spatial strategy for the region which is based upon its sub-division into four sub-regions which RPG10 clarifies will continue to be the main focus for growth in the South West.
 The Bournemouth/Poole conurbation falls within the South East sub-region.